satazor/eslint-config/README.md

 }
 ```

-Cutting edge ES6 in NodeJS (with CommonJS and not ES6 modules):
+Use ES6 in NodeJS without any transpiler:

 ```json
 {